CopernicaMarketingSoftware/Documentation/Mailerq/4.0/download-instructions.md

 ```

 Of course, if you're on an older system (CentOS 7, Red Hat 6 or Fedora 21),
-you should modify the repository URL.
+you should modify the repository URL to contain "rpm-legacy" instead of "rpm".

-## Multiple versions
+## Specific versions

 Once you've added the MailerQ repository to the list of software sources,
 you can always get the latest stable version of MailerQ with the instructions
 `sudo apt-get install mailerq` for Debian/Ubuntu based systems or
 `sudo yum install mailerq` for Red Hat based systems.
-If you prefer a previous
+If you prefer an older
-version, or when you want to try the bleeding edge development version,
+version over the current stable one, or when you want to try the bleeding edge
-you can also append a version name.
+development version, you should append a version number.

 ```
 sudo apt-get install mailerq-4.0